qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 over layers listed lower down in the legend.
 Also a layer or a group of layers can be dragged across several QGIS instances.

+To change the label of a symbol item in the legend, expand the layer, select the item and press :kbd:`F2`.
+Enter the new label and press :kbd:`Enter` to apply it.
+This updates the label in the layer's categorized, graduated or rule-based renderer.

 .. note:: The Z-ordering behavior can be overridden by the :ref:`Layer Order <layer_order>` panel.